 These are questions that my team and I work on.
 We develop methods for data analysis and apply these to the CMS experiment to learn more about the fundamental building blocks of matter.
+Moreover, we develop methods for the data analysis at the Einstein Telescope.
 For this, we often use methods from the area of deep learning.
 You can read more on the page Research.
 Possible thesis topics:

 If you are interested, please write me an email with subject "Thesis (BSc/MSc/PhD)".

 - Rohit Narayanan, Studies for the validity of unfolding in Higgs to diphoton measurements in the presence of effective field theory operators, 08/2023.